ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 used between the Oblivious Gateway and target resources, though using HTTPS is RECOMMENDED; see {{server-responsibilities}}.

-To achieve the stated privacy goals, the Oblivious Relay Resource cannot be operated by the same entity as the Oblivious Gateway Resource.
+To achieve the stated privacy goals, the oblivious relay resource cannot be operated by the same entity as the Oblivious Gateway Resource.
 However, colocation of the Oblivious Gateway Resource and target resource simplifies the interactions between those resources without affecting client privacy.